-DAAD - Go8 Australia-Germany Joint Research Co-operation Scheme (PPP), project for the establishment of high-througput phenotyping and data analysis for crop plants
+DAAD - Go8 Australia-Germany Joint Research Co-operation Scheme (PPP), project for the establishment of high-throughput phenotyping and data analysis for crop plants

-Within this cooperation the analysis software system, developed within the group is made more flexible, to be also suitable for the analysis of image data sets from the Australian partners.
-Data analysis procedures and standards, formulated and developed in Australia will be together adapted as needed to be suitable for data analysis within the cooperation and beyond that.
+Within this cooperation the analysis software system, developed within the group was made more flexible, to be also suitable for the analysis of image data sets from the Australian partners.
+Data analysis procedures and standards, formulated and developed in Australia were adapted as needed to be suitable for data analysis within the cooperation and beyond that.